 - Many options include a drug coverage Medicare Part D option.

-- No claim forms are necessary to get medical treatment — an insurance card confirms eligibility.
+- No claim forms are necessary to get medical treatment.
+Your insurance card confirms eligibility.

 - Some Medicare HMO plans offer more coverage at a lower cost than Original Medicare.